 Focus on the Solution, Not the Problem

-In a world characterised by so many challenges and obstacles, it’s easy to become mired in a sea of problems.
+In a world of challenges and obstacles, it’s easy to become mired in a sea of problems.
 Well, guess what?
 Complaining does nothing to change a situation.
-Instead, focus on solutions and not problems.
+Instead, focus on the solution and not the problem.

-This is the story of the wise man and the same old jokes.
+Have you heard the story of the wise man and the same old jokes?

-Almost every time he passed, he’d hear them complaining about the same old things.
 One day, he stopped to tell the group a joke.
+They all laughed.

 A few days later, he walked past the same group of shopkeepers and repeated the joke.
 This time, only a few people smiled.